Just In Case … Grief

 Supporting the Family

-support the rest of your family at this time may be difficult.
+Finding the emotional and physical energy to support the rest of your family at this time may be difficult.
 Your spouse/significant other, other children, extended family members, and close family friends may all try to be supportive, but need to be supported as well.
 Family meetings are a good way to keep everyone informed of each person’s needs and feelings.
 From these meetings families may begin to delegate responsibilities and help make sure needs are being met.
 It may also be a way to delegate the emotional needs of the family as well.
 If you are not able to provide the nurturing your family needs at this time, perhaps a grandparent, aunt, uncle, or close family friend may fill that role until you are able to resume.

 One of the most important things to help hold your family together at this time is communication.
 Every member of the family should feel free to discuss his or her feelings about life without the missing child and beliefs about the status of the missing child.
 Often family members will hesitate to be honest about their thoughts and feelings for fear of hurting another family member.
 Everyone should be encouraged to express him- or herself honestly.